How to clean foggy glasses (and prevent it!)

 If this method doesn’t help at all, then chances are that your glass is etched, which means that you’re out of luck.
 If the film is etching, which happens to some types of glassware in the dishwasher, that unfortunately is 100% permanent and can’t be removed.
 Ouch!

-If you decide to change dishwasher detergents, we recommend opting for detergents with acidic or citric ingredients, which will counteract with the minerals in your water (which is, more often than not, what causes the fogginess in the first place).
+If you decide to change dishwasher detergents, we recommend opting for detergents with Our Ingredients Page, which will counteract with the minerals in your water (which is, more often than not, what causes the fogginess in the first place).
 If you have the means, try a few before deciding on one and see which one works for you.

 Preventing future fogginess

-When out shopping for dish soaps, know that there are many liquid dish soaps that are gentle on the hands and very effective on glass.
+When out shopping for dish soaps, know that there are many Dish Soap Product Page that are gentle on the hands and very effective on glass.
 For extra shininess, be sure to always dry your glasses before putting them away!